Work Hours and Overtime Laws in China

 Employers are required to provide workers with reasonable breaks during their working hours.

-A common practice includes a 1-hour lunch break.
+A common practice includes a 1-hour lunch break, though this may vary by company policy.

 Weekly Rest Days

-Employees are entitled to at least 1 full day off per week, typically on Sunday.
+Employees are entitled to at least 1 full day off per week, typically on Sunday, as per Article 38 of the Labor Law.

 For industries with non-standard schedules, compensatory time-off arrangements can be made to ensure compliance.